CUBRID/cubrid-manual/en/sql/query/select.rst

 *   *expression* : An expression enclosed within parentheses stands for one row in a table.

-The **VALUES** clause can be used to express the **UNION** query, which consists of constant values in a simpler way.
+The **VALUES** clause can be used to express the **UNION ALL** query, which consists of constant values in a simpler way.
 For example, the following query can be executed.

 .. code-block:: sql